DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 Does DigeZyme® have side effects?
 No adverse effects are known to be associated with the consumption of DigeZyme® at typical supplement doses.
 It is a well-tolerated enzyme complex with a documented safety profile.

 Is it necessary to take it every day?
 It depends.
 In the context of a protein powder like Glorioso's, you naturally take it every time you prepare your shake.
-It doesn't require any special protocol.
+It requires no special protocol.

 Can I take Glorioso protein if I am allergic to pineapple or papaya?
 Yes.
 DigeZyme® does not contain bromelain (pineapple) or papain (papaya).
 Its enzymes come from microbial sources, not fruits.

 Does DigeZyme® improve muscle gain?
 Not directly.
-DigeZyme® is not an anabolic or muscle growth stimulant.
-What it does is facilitate the digestion and absorption of amino acids from protein, which helps the body have the necessary materials available for protein synthesis.
+DigeZyme® is not an anabolic agent or a muscle growth stimulant.
+What it does is facilitate the digestion and absorption of amino acids from protein, which helps the body have the materials it needs for protein synthesis.

 Do all vegan proteins contain DigeZyme®?
 No. DigeZyme® is a patented ingredient with a real formulation cost.
 Many vegan proteins on the market do not include it.
-It is one of the criteria that distinguishes a basic formula from a formula designed for digestion.
+It is one of the criteria that distinguishes a basic formula from one designed for digestion.

 Summary

-If you want to try it, you can start with our Chocolate Vegan Protein or the Neutral Organic Vegan Protein, both formulated with DigeZyme® and V-Label certification.
+If you want to try it, you can start with our Glorioso Chocolate Vegan Protein or the Glorioso Organic Unflavored Vegan Protein, both formulated with DigeZyme® and V-Label certified.

 Previous Next